xiaoxiae/slama.dev/music.md

 Here is a list of songs that I listen to on a daily basis.
 Most of them are rock, but the list also includes other genres, such as metal or even popular music.

-If you feel like the list is missing something, submit an issue to the [GitHub repository](https://github.com/xiaoxiae/The-Perfect-Playlist) and I'll be sure to give it a listen 🙂!
+If you feel like the list is missing something, let me know and I'll be sure to give it a listen!

 ---